Skip to content

 Steve is a brilliant, MIT-trained engineer who we often joked, for good reason, could build anything in two weeks.

-When Todd and I started talking about chasing the dream, moving to LA, and starting a company together, we decided we needed a technical cofounder.
+When Todd and I started talking about chasing the dream, we decided we needed a technical cofounder.
 And Steve was the obvious choice.

 With the money came a mandate to grow the team and explore predictable ways to scale revenue outside of our early viral engine.
 We began hiring engineers.